Words with Dignity and Disability Etiquette

 - Don't feel obligated to act as a caregiver to people with disabilities.
 Offer assistance, but wait until your offer is accepted before you help.
 Listen to any instructions the person may have.

 - Leaning on a person's wheelchair is similar to leaning or hanging on a person. it is considered annoying and rude.
 The chair is part of one's personal body space.
-Don't hang on it!
+Don't hang on it.

 - Share the same social courtesies with people with disabilities that you would share with someone else.
 If you shake hands with people you meet, offer your hand to everyone you meet, regardless of disability.
 If the person is unable to shake your hand, he or she will tell you.

-When planning events which involve persons with disabilities, consider their needs before choosing a location.
+When planning events that involve persons with disabilities, consider their needs before choosing a location.
 Even if people with disabilities will not attend, select an accessible spot.
 You wouldn't think of holding an event where other minorities could not attend, so don't exclude people with disabilities.

 - Relax.
-Don't be embarrassed if you use common expressions such as "see you later" or "gotta run".
+Don't be embarrassed if you use common expressions such as "see you later" or "gotta run."

 - To get the attention of a person who has a hearing loss, tap them on the shoulder or wave.
 Look directly at the person and speak clearly, slowly and expressively to establish if they read lips.
 Not all people with hearing loss can read lips.
 Those who do rely on facial expressions and body language for understanding.
-Stay in the light and keep food, hands, and other objects away from your mouth.
-Shouting won't help.
-Written notes will.
+Stay in the light and keep food, hands and other objects away from your mouth.
+Shouting won't help; written notes will.
 Use an interpreter if possible.

 - When talking to a person in a wheelchair for more than a few minutes, place yourself at eye level with that person.
 This will spare both of you a sore neck.

 When greeting a person with a severe loss of vision, always identify yourself and others.
-For example, say "On my right is John Smith."
+For example, say, "On my right is John Smith."
 Remember to identify persons to whom you are speaking.
 Speak in a normal tone of voice and indicate when the conversation is over.
 Let them know when you move from one place to another.